nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 Adding patient command, also calls select patient to display the recently added information in the Enlarged Contact Card.
-If no doctors appear in the doctors list, it is because the patient has not been assigned to any doctor.
+**If no doctors appear in the doctors list**, it is because the patient has not been assigned to any doctor.

 For more information see: [Selecting doctors or patients through commands](#selecting-doctors-or-patients-through-commands--)
 </div>